Toolshare Mobile App

 I wanted to experiment with a dark mode UI, try something different for this mobile app.

-For the Feed, Results, and Favorites pages I created containers for the content, using low and high contrast to bring out the colors.
+For the Feed, Results, and Favorites pages I created containers for content, using low and high contrast.
 I also chose more universal looking icons on the bottom navigation

 And I added a fun and familiar feature for the mobile experience by creating a swipe animation on the favorites page using smart animate in Figma.